Law Offices of Allen Farshi

 Some of the most common circumstances, resulting in pedestrian injuries in auto accidents are drunk driving, texting or using one's cellphone while driving, failing to stop for the pedestrian before clearing the walkway, and in some instances, even assaulting the pedestrian with the vehicle with criminal intent.
 At the Law Offices of Allen Farshi

-and collide with the vehicle in front of you.
+into the vehicle in front of you.

 The problem however, is that due to the inherent risks associated with riding a motorcycle, the insurance industry is collectively biased.
 Motorcycle accidents and the related injury claims are viewed with suspicion.
 Claims are typically first denied.
 The most common orthopedic injuries involve the tibia, spine and forearm.
 The most common non-orthopedic injuries include concussions, facial fractures and skull fractures.
 Many injured in motor accidents develop post-traumatic stress symptoms that can become chronic.Evaluation and treatment by a qualified professional can help a motor cycle accident victim deal with PTSD.